daiyaanarfeen/Pintos/doc/project3.md

 ```

 ### 2. Algorithms
-- Thread Initialization

 When we initialize the main thread in `thread_init`, initialize its `cwd` as root directory.
 When we initialize any other thread in `init_thread`, we will assign its cwd as cwd of `thread_current`.

-- Helper function `struct *dir get_dir_by_name(const char *dir)`
+We also need to construct a helper function `struct *dir get_dir_by_name(const char *dir)`.
 We first look at the first two of dir: if it starts with ‘/’, it represents a full path.
 If it is a full path, we first call `dir_open_root` to open the root directory, which returns a dir struct.
 Then we recursively call the following functions in sequence until we reach the final level of directory: `get_next_part` to get the next directory name, then `dir_look_up` to find the inode of next level directory, finally `dir_open` to open the next level directory if `is_dir`.
 If at any point `get_next_part` or `dir_look_up` returns false, or `dir_open` returns NULL, we return NULL.
 Otherwise, We return a pointer to the dir struct of the final directory.

 If the first character is not ‘/’, then it represents a relative path.
 In this case, we first call `get_next_part` once, which will assign next part to char part in its argument: if part becomes ‘.’, we start with cwd of current thread; if we encounter ‘..’, we go to the parent directory.
 Then we recursively call those three functions in sequence until we reach the final level of directory.
 If any failure, return NULL.
 Otherwise, we return a pointer to the dir struct of the final directory.

 Finally, we implement the edge case checking.
 There are two edge cases we need to handle: Ignore .. on the root directory since the root directory is its own parent; Multiple consecutive slashes are equivalent to a single slash, so this file name is the same as a/b.

+We also need to add or modify the following functions:

 - Syscall: bool chdir(const char *dir):
 We call `get_dir_by_name` with dir.
 If the helper function returns a dir struct pointer, we assign it to cwd of current thread and return true.
 Otherwise, return false.